Sci-Fi & Fantasy

 Source: Persephone Magazine

-We haven't seen the Twelfth Doctor in action yet, but old footage of actor Peter Capaldi has Whovians jokingly adopting "F**kity bye!" as a catchphrase.
+Old footage of actor Peter Capaldi had Whovians jokingly adopting "F**kity bye!" as a catchphrase the moment Capaldi was named as the next Doctor.
 With that in mind, check out Irvine Welsh's profane classic.

 Source: Head Over Feels